cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 Managing Existing Providers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A user can view/edit a provider by clicking on the provider name on the Home screen, or selecting 'Providers' -> <name of the provider> on the top left of the screen.
+A user can view/edit a provider by clicking on the provider's name on the Home screen, or selecting 'Providers' **->**
+<name of the provider> on the top-left of the page.

-The provider edit page provides a similar interface to the create providers screen.
+The provider edit page provides a similar interface to the 'Create a provider' screen.
 Current settings for the provider can be modified and deleted accordingly.

 .. figure:: providers-screenshot-3.png
     :align: center